haribharadwaj/protocols/Records.md

 Prior to the COVID19 pandemic, raw data was archived on the "Z drive" (lab synology drives).
 Any raw data you collect in the lab post-COVID (starting June 2020) should be cloud archived using Box.
+Double archiving (i.e., both on Box and Z-drive) is always a good idea, but Box is mandatory for post-COVID data.
 Access is provided by Purdue for free here: https://purdue.account.box.com/

 Specifically, any *raw* data collected should be in the ```SNAPlab Data Archive``` folder (you should have received invitations).
 Within that, there is a folder for each researcher in the lab.
 If it's a joint study, achive under one of your names.